 - Feature and service availability

-Wallet is a secure place for you to store digital versions of cards, coupons, and more—the same stuff you'd keep in your actual wallet.
+Wallet is a secure place for you to store digital versions of cards, coupons, Windows Store and Xbox gift cards, and more—the same stuff you'd keep in your actual wallet.
 Here's a list of things you can store in your Wallet, and what you can do with them:

 - Credit or debit cards – Purchase apps and games in the Windows Phone Store, or simply keep track of your card account info.
 And if your service provider and phone support it, you can even set up credit or debit cards to make NFC purchases in stores.
 (This requires a special, secure SIM card.)